-Alex Johnstone is the Technology Director who has an impressive new media career in app building that has led to a position as an adjunct professor at the University of Utah.
+Alex Johnstone has an impressive new media career in app building that has led to a position as an adjunct professor at the University of Utah.
 His interactive media talents include developing and building of the scientific exhibits at the new Utah Science Center, The Leonardo.
 His honors include having a high tech movie accepted into the prestigious Sundance Film Festival.
 He will be a key player in developing the CMW as a transformative science learning experience that is accessible to non-science educators.

 Dr. Elizabeth O’Brien is the CMW STEM Education specialist.
 She is a full-time scientist with a long standing relationship with educational programming and has worked closely on projects with John Schaefer and the CMW team for 15 years.
 She brings the scientific rigor and learning methodology that has characterized her career to the development of CMW programming.

 Dr. Cherie Byars is a biology professor at Salt Lake Community College with an expertise in testing educational outcomes—an important aspect of CMW growth—rigorous assessment.

 Tim Gangwer is the CMW Professional Development director and an expert in the field of visual learning.
 He has worked closely with John Schaefer since 1986 and was instrumental in creating the Visual Learning Network.
 He conducts Professional Development workshop and trainings throughout the US, Africa, and Europe.